tsgates/arch-wiki-markdown/wiki/VMware.md

     Please make sure that the kernel module `vmmon' is loaded.

 This means that at least the vmmon VMware service is not running.
-If using the .service file from step 8. all VMware services can be started
+If using the systemd service from step 7. it should be (re)started.
-with:

-    # systemctl start vmware

-otherwise use:

-    # /etc/init.d/vmware start

 > Kernel headers for version 3.x-xxxx were not found.
 If you installed them[...]

-Install them with:

-    # pacman -S linux-headers
+Install the headers (linux-headers).

 Note:Upgrading the kernel and the headers will require you to boot to the new kernel to match the version of the headers.
 This is a relatively